junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We need them to, uhh --" Sam skims through the small texts below the Enochian line quickly -- luckily the rest is in English.
 He scans fast for the next few lines, his brows raising higher as he reads if it's even possible.
 "Huh -- give away their light willingly.
 The cost of purification can take away as much as all the light from the source.
 And only a determined mind can last long enough to not disrupt the purification process before complete, or all is wasted."

 Dean steps away from the armchair slowly to lean his hip on the table.
 "Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to -- what?
 Willingly sacrifice themselves to save all angels and humans?
-You ever met those two?
-Don't think it's gonna happen till the end of the world."
+You ever met those two bastards?
+Don't think it's gonna happen till the end of the world.
+They might as well *want* the world end and all angels dead!"

 Sam thinks about it for a second.
 "I don't know, Dean, I mean, we got some big guys talking to us, and persuaded them to do the right thing.
 I'm talking about God himself, and Devil, and Darkness, and even Death -- and most of the times, they ended up listening to us."